Local H-Principles for Partial Holomorphic Relations: Applications

-If in addition $B$ is of finite type, then $\calR_{\CC-\text{Engel}}$ satisfy a parametric and relative to parameter $h$--principle (holomorphic $h$--principle) for germs over any adapted skeleton.
-Moreover, the $h$--principle is $C^0$--dense and weakly relative to (close to) domains properly attached to the skeleton in the second component. \end{theorem}
+If in addition $B$ is a Riemann surface or if it is of finite type, then $\calR_{\CC-\text{Engel}}$ satisfies a parametric and relative to parameter $h$--principle (holomorphic $h$--principle) for germs over any adapted skeleton.
+Moreover, the $h$--principle is $C^0$--dense and weakly relative to domains properly attached to the skeleton.